 - Provides you with the results of your English and Math placements.

 - Provides you with a one-on-one interview with a NSO1 adviser.
 During this interview, you will discuss your educational plans and the characteristics of those academic programs in which you have expressed an interest.

 - Familiarizes you with the academic structure of Penn State and with the wide range of degree programs available.

 - Provides you with a Penn State Student ID.
-In order to obtain a Penn State id+Card, students must present one of the following forms of photo IDs: A state issued drivers license or ID card, a passport, U.S. Military Photo ID.
-PLEASE BE SURE TO BRING TO YOUR NSO1 DAY.
+In order to obtain a Penn State id+Card, students must present one of the following forms of photo IDs: A state issued drivers license or ID card, a passport, U.S. or a Military Photo ID.
+PLEASE BE SURE TO BRING this with you on YOUR NSO1 DAY!

 - Acquaints you with the Berks campus, our procedures, some of our staff, and our out-of-class environment.

 - Helps you select courses and register for your first semester of study.
-Course selection is done via group College Meetings and is for students only.
+Course selection is done via group Advising Meetings and is for students only.

 - New Student Orientation Part 1